ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 If we divvy this interval up, we get a spacing of (64 - 32) / 2<sup>52</sup> = 2<sup>5</sup> / 2<sup>52</sup> = 2<sup>-47</sup>.
 This is the "unit of least precision" / "unit in the last place", or ulp, for this range.
 Furthermore, turning this idea around tells us we land exactly on an integer every 2<sup>47</sup> steps, starting from 0: 32, 33, 34...

 Doing the same thing with \[64, 128), we can represent values every 1 / 2<sup>46</sup>th of the way across the range, landing on an integer every 2<sup>46</sup> steps.
-Notice that our ulp has gotten wider, while our integers are more dense; the "floating point" terminology originates here.
-IS this last comment playing too loose?
+Notice that our ulp has gotten wider, while our integers are more dense; the "floating point" terminology originates here. **TODO** last comment playing too loose?

 The situation with integers prevails all the way to \[2<sup>52</sup>, 2<sup>53</sup>), where we have (2<sup>53</sup> - 2<sup>52</sup>) / 2<sup>52</sup> = 1.
 In other words, **every** value in that range is an integer.
 In \[2<sup>53</sup>, 2<sup>54</sup>), our ulp of 2 is now wide enough to miss: 2<sup>53</sup>, 2<sup>53</sup> + 2, etc. Subsequent ranges only get worse, obviously.